damhau/azdo-pull-request/README.md

 - **Approve Pull Request:** Approve pull requests directly from the VS Code interface.
 - **Reject Pull Request:** Reject pull requests with a single command.
 - **Create New Pull Request:** Create new pull requests by selecting the repository and source branch.
+- **Create Pull Request for Current Branch:** Trigger pull request creation for the active Git branch with a single command.
 - **Abandon Pull Request:** Mark pull requests as abandoned.
 - **Open Pull Request in Browser:** Quickly navigate to the pull request in your default browser.
 - **Add Comment to Pull Request:** Add comments to pull requests using a custom webview.